Skiing with the Stars

 • Big Mountain and Slopestyle skiing pioneer, US Ski and Snowboard Hall of Fame Inductee, TGR Hall of Fame Inductee, JHAF.

-• Jeff is the voice behind the JHMR Snow Report and has been for been for 8 years.
+• Jeff Leger, aka Dr. Huckinstuff: Jeff is the voice behind the JHMR Snow Report and has been for 8 years.
 Jeff has spent more than three decades immersed in the Jackson Hole Ski scene and is famous for his huge airs and cliff drops.
-Jeff has competed in JHMR's Kings and Queens of Corbet's with a photo of his backflip at the inaugural event won first place in the Sports Action category at the NPPA photo journalist clip competition.
+Jeff has competed in JHMR's Kings and Queens of Corbet's, with a photo of his backflip at the inaugural event winning first place in the Sports Action category at the NPPA photo journalist clip competition.
 Jeff is a Stio athlete and skis for Atomic.

 • Melissa Malm became the first professional female ski patroller on the Jackson Hole Ski Patrol in 1978.
 Back when untracked powder lasted for days after a storm, lift lines were nonexistent and the side country was a wild adventure and closed.
 For nearly five decades Rendezvous Mountain and the mountains of Wyoming have been her office and playground.